-Polls open in DR Congo amid delays, logistics issues
+Elections in DR Congo extended after delays at polling stations

 A candidate needs a majority of votes in the first round to win.

-President Felix Tshisekedi seeks his second and final five-year term, running against about 20 other candidates.
-His main rival appeared to be Moise Katumbi, former governor of Katanga province and a millionaire businessman whose 2018 campaign was thwarted by the government of former President Joseph Kabila.
+President Felix Tshisekedi is seeking his second and final five-year term, running against about 20 other candidates.
+His main rival appeared to be Katumbi.

-But the opposition remains fractured, making Tshisekedi the likely favourite.
+But the opposition has remained fractured, making Tshisekedi the likely favourite.

 The son of a late, popular opposition figure, he has spent much of his presidency trying to consolidate power over state institutions and working to overcome a crisis of legitimacy after a contested election five years ago.